We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Meeting the eligibility requirements does not guarantee an applicant a scholarship.

-When will I know if I get a scholarship?
+When will I know if I get a scholarship in Round 3?

-Eligible applications will be assessed after the Round 2 application process closes on Monday 13 January 2025.
+Eligible applications will be assessed after the Round 3 application process closes.
 Application outcomes will not be communicated until all applications have been assessed.

-Applicants will be notified of the outcome of their applications sometime between February and June 2025.
+Round 3 applicants will be notified of the outcome of their applications sometime between February and June 2026.
 As this may occur after university census dates, applicants should not rely on receiving a scholarship when making decisions about their studies.

 No. The decision to award a scholarship is final and feedback on unsuccessful applications will not be provided.
 There is no appeal mechanism.